scottoffen/grapevine-legacy/README.md

 - Grapevine has **minimal configuration** requirements

-- Grapevine allows you to **map specific methods to HTTP Method and URL patterns**
+- Grapevine allows you to **map specific methods to HTTP verbs and URL patterns**

 - Grapevine supports using **regular expressions**